 Episcopalians United Against Racism (EUAR) is an independent alliance of anti-racist Episcopalians from parishes primarily based in the Episcopal Diocese of North Carolina.
 We are part of a growing movement of community members and people of faith who have devoted ourselves to the long-term, transformative work of creating racially equitable systems and organizations.

-EUAR began when several Episcopalians from multiple parishes connected at a two-racial equity workshop in Durham, North Carolina.
+EUAR began in July of 2014 when several Episcopalians from multiple parishes connected at a two-racial equity workshop in Durham, North Carolina.
 After realizing the natural connection between our faith and our interest in anti-racism work, we began to meet regularly over lunch to unpack this new awareness and to create a forum where Episcopalians could engage deeply in an analysis of equity in a faith-based setting.
-What began as a small discussion group has evolved into a network of racial equity training alumni who are committed to the elimination of racial inequities and to the spiritual practice of radical welcome.
+What began as a small discussion group has evolved into a broad network of anti-racist Episcopalians and other faith and community leaders who are committed to the elimination of racial inequities and to the spiritual practice of radical welcome.